Volkswagen Polo review

 Whichever model you decide to go for, the Volkswagen Polo is a stylish little car.
-It lacks the imaginative styling of the Renault Clio, but it looks smart and understated.
+It lacks the imaginative styling of the Renault Clio and new Mazda 2, but it looks smart and understated.
 The interior quality is up there with bigger cars like the VW Golf, and puts it ahead of rivals like the Ford Fiesta and Peugeot 208 when it comes to sitting inside the car.

 Inside, there's a new three-spoke steering wheel and the same infotainment system as found in the MkVII Golf.
 A five-inch touchscreen is standard on entry-level models, with all variants getting Bluetooth connectivity, DAB digital radio and a USB port.
 Opting for higher spec models adds a 6.5-inch display that is better suited to smartphone-style swiping movements used to navigate through the different menus.

 Kicking things off once again is S trim, which is now slightly better equipped but still doesn't even get air-con.
 For that, you'll need to go for the S A/C model, although we'd recommend mid-range SE, which comes with 15-inch alloy wheels, a chrome-trimmed front air intake, leather-trimmed multi-function steering wheel, glovebox-mounted CD player and electrically adjustable door mirros.

 Go for new SE Design for a more stylish look, including 16-inch alloys, black gloss exterior detailing, front fog lights, tinted rear lights and windows, plus front sports seats and revised interior upholstery.
 SEL cars builds on SE spec with a number of these styling changes, but also feature standard-fit parking sensors.
 BlueGT models get a unique body kit, lower sports suspension and even bigger rims signalling the presence of a 148bhp 1.4-litre TSI petrol engine.